Spotlight on EU ACTION FOR WOMEN

 Former European Commission President Juncker set a target of ensuring at least 40% of the European Commission's middle and senior managers are women by the end of his mandate in 2019.
 As of October 2019, women accounted for 41% of all managers, up from 30% in 2014.

-The European Parliament elections in May 2019 resulted in a slight increase in the number of female members to 40.4% - a record high (up from 37% in 2014).
-In nine Member States women filled 50% or more of the seats: France, Latvia, Luxembourg, Malta, the Netherlands, Austria, Slovenia, Finland and Sweden.
+The European Parliament elections resulted in a slight increase in the number of female members to 39.4% - a record high.
+In seven Member States women filled 50% or more of the seats: Denmark, Latvia, Luxembourg, Malta, Slovenia, Finland and Sweden.

 The European Union aims to improve the lives of girls and women worldwide through its policies, in particular the Framework for Gender Equality and Women’s Empowerment.
 Through this framework, the EU aims to support partner countries, especially in developing, enlargement and neighbouring countries, to achieve real results in the area of gender equality set out in its action plan.